MarkParker5/STARK/docs/sync-vs-async-commands.md

 All commands in Stark are inherently asynchronous.
 If you declare a command as synchronous, Stark converts it to asynchronous using [asyncer.asyncify](https://asyncer.tiangolo.com/).

 By default, Stark concurrently manages two vital processes: speech transcription and response handling.
 It also has to execute commands, adding temporary processes that last as long as the command.
 All these processes share a single main thread.
 If one process blocks the thread for an extended period (e.g., with `requests.get` or `time.sleep`), it can halt the entire application.
 Stark includes the `BlockageDetector` to monitor the main thread and alert you if it's blocked for longer than a specified duration (default is 1 second).
-Additionally, every command is timed to help identify any that might be causing blockages.

 For commands that might cause blockages, declaring them using def is advised.
 Stark will then wrap these commands with asyncer.asyncify, spawning separate background threads for each process.